top of page

 Ensuring the dog's food and treats are truly gluten-free or allergen-free can be difficult, as in the USA, currently there are no laws regulating labeling of major allergens in pet food.
 Even if the label does not state a major allergen in the ingredients list, there could be cross contact occurring in the manufacturing of different foods in the same facility.
 Even in foods meant for human consumption, labels informing allergens "may be produced in the same facility" are considered voluntary, and are rarely found on pet food labels.

-The most effective way to ensure a truly gluten-free or allergen-free diet for your dog is to prepare the dog's food at home from plain meats and whole produce.
+The most effective way to ensure a truly gluten-free or allergen-free diet for your dog is to prepare the dog's food at home from plain meats and whole fruits and vegetables.
 We recommend consulting with a veterinarian or canine nutritionist, to ensure a home-prepared diet is balanced properly.

 How many odors can a dog